apache/hudi/website/docs/docker_demo.md

 ### Bringing up Demo Cluster

-The next step is to run the docker compose script and setup configs for bringing up the cluster.
+The next step is to run the Docker compose script and setup configs for bringing up the cluster.
+These files are in the [Hudi repository](https://github.com/apache/hudi) which you should already have locally on your machine from the previous steps.

-This should pull the docker images from docker hub and setup docker cluster.
+This should pull the Docker images from Docker hub and setup the Docker cluster.

 ```java
 cd docker